 - Limeños are the people who live in Lima, and you'll have plenty of opportunities to meet them as you explore the city.
 Limeños are known for their friendliness and hospitality.

 Making an itinerary for the best places to visit is one of the most important aspects of planning any trip.
-After all, that is why the majority of us travel in the first place.
+After all, that is why the majority of us travelin the first place.
 We've put together a list of the best places to visit in Lima to help you plan your itinerary.
+A beautiful plaza with old building structures surrounded by trees, plants and people walking by

 The Plaza de Armas de Lima, widely regarded as the city's core, is one of the most beautiful plazas in Lima if not all of Peru.
 As Lima's birthplace, the plaza is home to some of the city's most prominent structures.
 The Government Palace, the Cathedral of Lima, the Archbishop's Palace of Lima, the Municipal Palace, and the Palace of the Union are all located here.
 With so many historical buildings in one plaza, it's easy to see why the Plaza de Armas de Lima is one of the city's most popular tourist attractions.